-The BoM receives a set basic salary and has an agreement on variable pay, which is endeavoured to be determined so it is competitive with the remuneration of a corresponding job in the financial sector.
+The BoM receives a set basic salary, which is endeavored to be determined so it is competitive with the remuneration of a corresponding job in the financial sector.
 In addition to the salary, ERV Nordic pays pension contribution, company car of a suitable size, free telephone and other normal salary items (health insurance).